 Make sure you incorporate this drill into your ski warmup routine this winter season... it is part of mine!

 It is about a specific turn sequence, executed at fairly low speeds, on a green/blue slope.
-Medium-wide turns to allow sufficient time for a perfect execution.
+Medium-wide turns to allow sufficient time for perfect execution.

 Here is the turning sequence, while going on a traverse across the slope.
-All the focus during this drill is on the inside ski, the ankle and boot:
+All the focus during this drill is on the inside ski, the ankle, and boot:

 The proper execution of this drill is critical.
 Every element above must be present, as they all work together.
+The balance should be established on the new outside ski very early in the new turn, to be able to lift the new inside foot and do the drill correctly.

 Progress to lift the old outside ski off the snow earlier and earlier, until you transfer weight to the new outside ski while it is still on the old edges and then tip it through flat and onto the new edges.